We are at CallCenterWorld fair in Berlin, Germany, from Februrary 21 to 23. See you @ Hall 2, Stand D2/E1.

 Inbenta Natural Language Search is the answer

-Do you want to know more on how to integrate Inbenta in your website?
+Do you want to know more about how to integrate Inbenta in your website?

-We can make a demo tailored for your needs.
-We will show you live examples and the results that our customers are getting.
+We can create a demo tailored to your needs, complete with live examples and the search results that our customers are seeing.